ml-for-sciences/ml-book/book/_build/html/_sources/docs/introduction/introduction.md

 learning tries to optimize strategies (actions) for achieving a given task.
 Reinforcement learning has gained a lot of attention with Google’s AlphaGo Zero, a computer program that beat the best Go players in the world.
-As an example for an application in the sciences, reinfocrment learning can be used to decide on what experimental configuration to perform next.
-While the whole topic is beyond the scope of this lecture, we will give an introduction to the basic concepts of reinforcement learning in Sec. \[sec:RL\].
+As an example for an application in the sciences, reinforcement learning can be used to decide on what experimental configuration to perform next.
+While the whole topic is beyond the scope of this lecture, we will give an introduction to the basic concepts of reinforcement learning in Sec. {ref}`sec:RL`.

 A final note on the practice of learning.
 While the machine learning machinery is extremely powerful, using an appropriate architecture and